Firm Performance Pay as Insurance against Promotion Risk

 Date Written: July 30, 2020

 The prevalence of pay based on risky firm outcomes for non-executive workers presents a puzzling departure from conventional contract theory, which predicts insurance provision by the firm.
-I revisit this puzzle in a framework with workers who prefer early resolution of uncertainty.
-When workers at the same firm compete against each other for promotions, the optimal contract features pay based on firm outcomes as insurance against unfavorable promotion prospects.
-The model’s predictions are consistent with observed phenomena such as option-like payoffs, performance-based vesting, and over-valuation of equity pay by non-executive workers.
-It also generates novel predictions linking organizational structure to firm performance pay.
+When workers at the same firm compete against each other for promotions, the optimal contract features pay based on firm outcomes as insurance against promotion risk.
+The model’s predictions are consistent with many observed phenomena, such as performance-based vesting and overvaluation of equity pay by non-executive workers.
+It also generates novel predictions linking a firm's hierarchy to its workers' pay structure.